Ebimsv/Machine_Learning_Course/README.md

     - list characteristics
         - Mutable, Ordered, Heterogeneous, Variable length, Nestable, Iterable
 - Control flow statements (if, for, while)
-    - Several advanced forms of the for loop:
+    - Several advanced forms of the for loop
         - for loop with zip() function
         - for loop with enumerate() function
         - for loop with dictionary